curtdragon/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Document Object Model.
+It connects web pages to scripts in JavaScript.

 2. What is an event?
+    An event is when something happens in the DOM and you can program somethign to act on that event.

 3. What is an event listener?
+    This is a method that will trigger from an event in order to execute code.

 4. Why would we convert a NodeList into an Array?
+    So that we can have access to the array methods.
 5. What is a component?
+    It is code that is reusable.
+It is usually not specific so that you can use it for different projects.

 ### Git Set up